shorebirdtech/shorebird/packages/cutler/FORKING_FLUTTER.md

 The forked repos have branches corresponding to a Flutter release but do not keep branches corresponding to Shorebird or Flutter channels.

-`cutler` is able to print out all of the hashes in the forked repos for a given Shorebird hash (including any Shorebird channel or release tag).
+`cutler print-versions` is able to print out all of the hashes in the forked repos for a given Shorebird hash (including any Shorebird channel or release tag).

 ## Keeping our fork up to date